 And, ultimately, this is your product's time to shine.
 If you really have created the perfect solution to a problem - then let it speak for itself.
 Allow your audience to try it and hopefully plenty of them will buy it.

-Hopefully, a few of these ideas will help you start marketing invisible products to a technical audience - and you'll already be ahead of many of your competitors, who simply haven't realized the key differences between this type of marketing and more traditional techniques.
+Hopefully, some of these ideas will help you market invisible products to a technical audience.
+You will have an advantage over many competitors.
+They do not recognize the important differences between this type of marketing and traditional methods.

 Psst..
 Want to network with other developer marketers?
 Join our slack community!